zeek/zeek/scripts/base/protocols/conn/thresholds.zeek.rst

    :Type: :zeek:type:`event` (c: :zeek:type:`connection`, threshold: :zeek:type:`count`, is_orig: :zeek:type:`bool`)

    Generated for a connection that crossed a set byte threshold

    :c: the connection

+   :threshold: the threshold that was set

+   :is_orig: True if the threshold was crossed by the originator of the connection

+.. zeek:id:: ConnThreshold::duration_threshold_crossed

+   :Type: :zeek:type:`event` (c: :zeek:type:`connection`, threshold: :zeek:type:`interval`, is_orig: :zeek:type:`bool`)

+   Generated for a connection that crossed a set duration threshold.
+Note that this event is not raised at the exact moment that a duration threshold is crossed; instead it is raised when the next packet is seen after the threshold has been crossed.
+On a connection that is idle, this can be raised significantly later.

+   :c: the connection